4. Pictures of You

 She stopped.
 “It’s overwhelming, isn’t it?
 I can see you for lunch.
 European lunch, you know, we don’t eat at noon and then again at 6 p.m.”

 “OK, OK, I get the sarcastic comment.
-How about 1 p.m. at the place that is fancier than when you were 20?”
+How about 1 p.m. at this place that is fancier than when you were 20?”

 “Oh, I am still 20!”
 She gave him a thumbs up and waved.
 He waved back and then walked to his building.

-“And your English is really good,” Jimmy answered.
+“Your English is really good,” Jimmy said, changing the topic.

 “The English language is my weakness; I do everything I can to hear it and speak it.”